-Over time, the sequence of CRP's annual returns will be above or below the 4% annual withdrawal rate.
-Therefore, investors should not exclusively focus on any one year's price performance, but instead on whether the portfolio is achieving its long-term objective-its goal of providing a sustainable 4% annual withdrawal rate.
+Over time, the sequence of the Core Retirement Portfolio's annual returns will be above or below the 4% annual withdrawal rate.
+Therefore, CRP investors should not exclusively focus on any one year's price performance, but instead on whether the portfolio is achieving its long-term objective-its goal of providing a sustainable 4% annual withdrawal rate.

-When viewed through the lens of its economic objective, we believe CRP's last seven years of performance have demonstrated its ability to fund a current distribution stream and provide the growth necessary to pursue its longer-term financial goals.
+When viewed through the lens of its economic objective, we believe CRP's last nine years of performance have demonstrated its ability to fund a current distribution stream and provide the growth necessary to pursue its longer-term financial goals.